pachyderm/docs/content/latest/troubleshooting/deploy-troubleshooting.md

 If you're using a log aggregator service (e.g. the default in GKE), you won't see any logs when using `kubectl logs ...` in this way.
 You will need to look at your logs UI (e.g. in GKE's case the stackdriver console).
 {{% /notice %}}

 These logs will most likely reveal the issue directly, or at the very least, a good indicator as to what's causing the problem.
 For example, you might see, `BucketRegionError: incorrect region, the bucket is not in 'us-west-2' region`.
-In that case, your object store bucket in a different region than your pachyderm cluster and the fix would be to recreate the bucket in the same region as your pachydermm cluster.
+In that case, your object store bucket in a different region than your MLDM cluster and the fix would be to recreate the bucket in the same region as your pachydermm cluster.

 If the error / recourse isn't obvious from the error message, post the error as well as the `pachd` logs in our [Slack channel](https://www.pachyderm.com/slack/), or open a [GitHub Issue](https://github.com/pachyderm/pachyderm/issues/new) and provide the necessary details prompted by the issue template.
 Please do be sure provide these logs either way as it is extremely helpful in resolving the issue.